Shopify/liquid/_filters/prepend.md

 {{ "apples, oranges, and bananas" | prepend: "Some fruit: " }}
 ```

-`prepend` can also be used with variables:
+`prepend` can also accept a variable as its argument.

 <p class="code-label">Input</p>
 ```liquid